NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/dps/core-concepts/internal-sip-policy/intellectual-sip-scope/index.md

 Some of this complexity stems from complex metadata structures found in our metadata management systems.
 We do not want to mirror and manage entire hierarchical catalogs in the preservation environment.
 This is after all what the metadata managements systems excels at!

-We prefer keeping the structure of information packages in a flat structure, with a 1:1 relationship between information packages and a tangible IE in the metadata management systems.
+We prefer keeping the structure of information packages in a flat structure, with a 1:1 relationship between information packages and an IE in the metadata management systems describing something tangible.
 This is to avoid operating with unique metadata entities or "sizes" in the preservation environment, as well as to ease the metadata ingest processes.

 ## Intellectual package scope